acend/infrastructure/README.md

 IaC for acend kubernetes resources

-This repo creates the basic acend infrastructure using Terraform.
+This repo creates the basic acend infrastructure using Terraform and ArgoCD.

 We use [Hetzner](https://www.hetzner.com/cloud) as our cloud provider and [RKE2](https://docs.rke2.io/) to create the kubernetes cluster.[Kubernetes Cloud Controller Manager for Hetzner Cloud](https://github.com/hetznercloud/hcloud-cloud-controller-manager) to provision lobalancer from a Kubernetes service (type `Loadbalancer`) objects and also configure the networking & native routing for the Kubernetes cluster network traffic.

 [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) is used to deploy resourcen on the Kubernetes Cluster

+[Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) is used to scale the Kubernetes Cluster beyond the initial minimal cluster size deployed by Terraform.

+The minimal cluster size is set to 3 control plane nodes and 2 worker nodes.

 Folder structure: